 Dominicans have come to play a huge role in American baseball, following in the giant footsteps of Felipe, Mateo, and Jesús Alou.
 Late in his career, Jesús was asked to compare the skills of the three Alous.
 “Felipe is a very tough guy in baseball,” he said, “tougher than all of us.
 Matty was smaller and had to take more advantage of his ability, the guy who does more thinking.
 Me, I wasn’t as tough as Felipe or as thinking as Matty.
 One thing we had in common: we didn’t like to strike out too much, maybe because we used to play with rubber balls in our backyard.
 As long as a guy didn’t strike out, he could keep batting, and we all liked to bat.”28 The brothers played over 5,000 major-league games between them.

-Jesús Alou spent many years in the game as a player, and is still involved in finding players for the Major Leagues.
+Jesus died on March 10, 2023 in his beloved Santo Domingo.
+He spent 60 years in the game as a player, and was still working for the Red Sox at the time of his passing.
 He was a vital part of a great baseball family, and his legacy will live on.

 Thanks to Rory Costello for his editing and for adding a few additional stories to the article.
 Thanks also to Gabriel Schechter, Rod Nelson, and Matías Alou.

 1 Joseph Durso, “We Band of Brothers,” The New York Times, August 14, 1975.